Health plan glossary

 1. Deductible:

-The amount you must pay for services that are covered by the health plan before your plan will begin to pay for these services.
-A new deductible must be met each calendar year.
+The dollar amount that you are responsible to pay every plan year for covered services before your plan will begin to pay for these services.

 2. Dependent: